The Bethe Ansatz as a Quantum Circuit: Introduction

 ABCs are formulated in terms of multiqubit quantum gates.
 The algorithm complexity therefore translates into the efficiency of their decomposition in terms of one-qubit and two-qubit unitaries.
 While an efficient decomposition was proposed for the noninteracting XX chain, no conclusive answer was found for the XXZ model.
 The difficulty inherent to this problem was exacerbated by the lack of analytical expressions in a closed form for the gates comprising the circuit.
 Indeed, closed expressions were only obtained for scenarios involving one or two magnons, while more complicated cases were addressed numerically.

 In this paper we comprehensively study the transformation leading to the ABC and arrive at an analytical expression for the quantum gates that form the ABC.
 Instead of relying on the MPS interpretation of the ABA, we use a simpler MPS structure underlying the Bethe ansatz.
 This structure turns out to be naturally linked to Bethe plane wave ansatz, also known as Coordinate Bethe Ansatz (CBA).
 Remarkably, the CBA related MPS can be encoded in a set of diagrammatic rules, which we exploit to present our findings.
 The shift from the ABA to the CBA ultimately enables us to provide complete analytical expressions for the unitary matrices that comprise the quantum circuit.
-These results are summarised in the following figure The equivalence between the ABA and the CBA was proven soon after the systematic analysis of quantum integrability began.
+These results are summarized in the following figure

+The equivalence between the ABA and the CBA was proven soon after the systematic analysis of quantum integrability began.
 This equivalence, which holds independently of the Bethe equations, is highly nontrivial~\cite{Sklyanin82}.
 Interestingly, the MPS reformulation of the coordinate and algebraic versions of the Bethe ansatz will lead us to novel insights into their equivalence, from which we recover the integrability constraints contained in the Yang-Baxter equation.